310mc/https-310mc.github.io-tl/source/_posts/comet_show/epilogue.md

 On our way here, Takamine and I had a similar conversation.

-It was a little awkward because he kept throwing a tantrum, but one of the wonderful things about him is that doesn’t put up a strong front like I do.
+It was a little awkward because he kept throwing a tantrum, but one of the wonderful things about him is that he doesn’t put up a strong front like I do.

 He’s honest with himself, and so genuinely dazzling.
 He spoke out the feelings I was trying my best to hide deep inside me—the same feelings you guys likely had, too.